FranciscoMendes10866/FranciscoMendes10866/README.md

 Hey!
 My name is <strong>Francisco</strong> and my goal is to dive into the adventure of learning and personal growth.
-As a <strong>Software Developer</strong>, my focus is to truly understand what our customers need and turn those insights into real-world solutions.
+As a <strong>Software Developer</strong>, my focus is to understand what our customers need and turn those insights into real-world solutions.

 Whether it's building sophisticated front-end features with React or tackling back-end challenges using Node.js/TypeScript, I love creating experiences that truly resonate with users, making their journey better.